bitextor/bicleaner/README.md

   * -p PROCESSES, --processes PROCESSES: Number of processes to use (default: all CPUs minus one)
   * -d DISCARDED_TUS, --discarded_tus DISCARDED_TUS: TSV file with discarded TUs.
 Discarded TUs by the classifier are written in this file in TSV file. (default: None)
   * --threshold THRESHOLD: Threshold for classifier.
 If accuracy histogram is present in metadata, the interval for max value will be given as a default instead the current default. (default: 0.5)
+  * -S SL_TOKENIZER_PATH: Source language tokenizer absolute path.
+If not given, Moses tokenizer is used.
+  * -T TL_TOKENIZER_PATH: Target language tokenizer absolute path.
+If not given, Moses tokenizer is used.
 * Logging:
   * -q, --quiet: Silent logging mode (default: False)
   * --debug: Debug logging mode (default: False)